norwytch/Poietikes.jl/README.md

 ## Install

 Poietikes.jl requires **Julia ≥ 1.10**.
-It's not in Julia's General registry yet, so install it from the repository:
+We're still awaiting approval to the General Registry.
+In the meantime, you can download it from this repo:

 ```julia
 using Pkg